cststack/k8comp/README.md

 ## Setup

-To install the script just clone the repository in /opt/k8comp/
+To install the tool just clone the repository in /opt/k8comp/

-Make the script executable
+Make the tool executable
 ```
 chmod +x /opt/k8comp/bin/k8comp
 ```